UnpredictablePrashant/StreamingApp/screenshots/README.md

   - Kubernetes: A container orchestration platform for automating deployment, scaling, and management of containerized applications.
 - **Version Control**:
   - GitHub : Version control systems used to store and manage application and infrastructure code.
+- **HashiCorp Vault**:
+  - A secrets management tool used to securely store and access secrets, such as API keys and passwords, in the pipeline.
 - **CI/CD**:
   - Jenkins : Continuous integration and continuous delivery tools to automate testing and deployment processes.
 - **Terraform**: